CTOR-Labs/CTOR-Labs/README.md

 <img src="https://raw.githubusercontent.com/CTOR-Labs/CTOR-Labs/main/CTOR%20LOGO%20APP%20horisont%201%20(2).png"
      alt="CTOR Logo" width="260" align="right">
 # CTOR‑Labs
 ### CTOR-Labs serves as the central gateway to the working repositories of the CTOR game ecosystem and its applications across various fields of activity.
+CTOR‑Labs: An open project available for non‑commercial use under the MIT License.

 ---
 # 📌 Mission

-Our mission is to explore various spheres of game application by creating platforms that can serve as a testing ground for gameplay between AI bots, collaborative play between humans and AI, as well as research in the field of collective intelligence.
+Our mission is to explore various spheres of CTOR game application by creating platforms that can serve as a testing ground for gameplay between AI bots, collaborative play between humans and AI, as well as research in the field of collective intelligence.

-As part of the global mission, one way to advance this area of ​​AI could be through the creation of commercial products based on the game.
-The potential audience for such products is comparable to that of chess and Go players (hundreds of millions).
-Casual versions (designed to develop and train one's thinking quickly) could also have larger circulations.
+As part of our broader research mission, one promising direction for advancing this domain of AI is the development of commercial products built on the CTOR framework.
+The potential user base for such systems is comparable to the global communities of chess and Go players — hundreds of millions of individuals engaged in structured strategic reasoning.

+Casual variants, designed to support rapid training and refinement of human strategic thinking, could reach even larger audiences.
+Commercial editions may be developed and published by independent studios under license from the copyright holder, CTOR GAME Inc., enabling wider dissemination while preserving the scientific foundations of the project.
 ---

 # CTOR‑Labs